by Stact13, published

 Give a Shout Out

--Print two outer shells, and one of the inner ring and button.
+Print two outer shells, one inner ring, and one button.